 Finding the Best Places to Retire Since 2006!

-Overview: In the 1920s, Charles Redington, a real estate developer, bought part of a barrier island off Florida's central Gulf Coast.
-In 1935, he constructed the area's first permanent residence on that land.
+In the 1920s, Charles Redington, a real estate developer, bought part of a barrier island off Florida's central Gulf Coast.
+In 1935, he constructed the area's first permanent residence on the land.

 Population: 1,500 (city proper)